fair-ease/book-marine-omics-observation/book/03-extra-analysis/01-co-occurrence-networks.md

 plt.show()
 ```

+If you do not do the FDR and remove high taxa, the networks will be hard to distinguis visually, mostly because of all the false positive association hits.
+Quite surprisingly, out of 1000*1000 tables, we get a clear visual separation of the community interaction patterns.

 ## Summary

 None of this answers any of the possible question you want to ask, but with the growing literature applying complex network methods to metagenomics data in combination of unique unified sampling and sequencing approach by EMO-BON, this dataset is ideal to push the boundaries of monitoring using the above described tool set.

+Factors can be any categorical variable from the metadata table.
+However alternative approach to color and evaluate the associations is to color the graph but some knowledge about the taxa, such r- or K- community species classification etc.